A subtrope of Suspiciously Similar Substitute

 - Samantha Morrison played Emma Nelson as a baby on Degrassi Junior High and Ashlee Harris played toddler Emma Nelson on Degrassi High before Miriam McDonald played Emma Nelson on Degrassi The Next Generation.

 - George Carlin joked in his "sortabiography" that he replaced Ringo Starr on Shining Time Station becoming the reverse Pete Best

-- In the Seinfeld pilot "The Seinfeld Chronicles" the lead female role was Claire, the waitress played by Lee Garlington, Elaine was brought in on the second later, and Julia Louis-Dreyfuss didn't find out about the pilot episode until years later.
+- In the Seinfeld pilot "The Seinfeld Chronicles" the lead female role was Claire, the waitress played by Lee Garlington, Elaine was brought in on the second later, and Julia Louis-Dreyfus didn't find out about the pilot episode until years later.

 - Only two characters from Stargate retained their original actors* when the movie was adapted into Stargate SG-1.
 Who do people usually remember as Jack O'Neil(l)?
 Richard Dean Anderson, not Kurt Russell.
 Daniel Jackson?
 Michael Shanks, not James Spader.